Chalarangelo/30-seconds-of-code/glossary/README.md

 Serialization is the process of converting an object or data structure into a format suitable for transfer over a network and/or storage.
 A common type of serialization in JavaScript is the conversion of an object into a JSON string.

+### Shadow DOM

+Shadow DOM allows you to attach hidden DOM trees to elements in the normal DOM tree, which are included in the document rendering, but excluded from the main document DOM tree.
+A shadow DOM tree will start with a shadow root, to which you can attach any elements you want, just like in a regular DOM.
+Examples of shadow DOM uses are the `<video>`/`<audio>` elements and the simple `<input type="range">` element.

 ### SQL injection

 SQL injection is a code injection technique, used to attack data-driven applications.